 Easy Grilled Corn on the Cob

-Easy Grilled Corn on the Cob is a tutorial on how to grill corn using 3 different cooking techniques.
+It isn’t summer without sweet, smoky Grilled Corn on the Cob!
+This recipe is a tutorial on how to grill corn using 3 different cooking techniques.
 Learn how to grill corn in the husk, in foil, or with the husk removed!

 One of the ingredients that I look forward to the most in the summer is corn.
-I grill it weekly, sometimes more than once, and use it in my dishes throughout the week.
+It’s crisp, sweet and I love how versatile it is.

-I love serving grilled corn with grilled burgers, steak kebabs, or I toss it into my Santa Fe salad!
+I love prepping a batch of grilled corn to eat as-is with grilled burgers, tequila lime chicken, or cut the corn off the cob to toss into my Santa Fe salad!

 - Without the husk